kikuchiyo/device_connection_en/model/creating_model.md

 1. On the **Add Feature** pop-up window, select **Service** from the **Feature Type** drop-down list and complete the following settings:

    - **Name**: The name of the service; duplicate name is not allowed under the same module.
-   - **Name (en)**: If the name is in Chinese, an English name can be set here.
    - **Identifier**: A unique identification code for the service; duplicate identifier is not allowed under the same organization.
 This identifier value in JSON format is used as a key by the device to send attribute data.
 The cloud will verify the identifier before deciding whether to receive the data.
    - **Invoke Method**: The way to invoke the service.
+     + Asynchronous: The cloud invokes the service and returns immediately; the reply message from the device is obtained asynchronously.
      + Synchronous: The cloud invokes the service and waits for the device to reply.
 If no reply is received, the invocation times out.
-     + Asynchronous: The cloud invokes the service and returns immediately; the reply message from the device is obtained asynchronously.
    - **Input Parameters**: Click **New Parameter** to configure the name, identifier, data type, and data unit of the input parameter of the service.
    - **Output Parameters**: Click **New Parameter** to configure the name, identifier, data type, and data unit of the output parameter of the service.
    - **Description**: A description of the service.